ironhorsesoftware/silhouette/README.md

 ### Database Schema

 You will need to add tables to your database depending on which DAOs and Repositories you use.
-The database type information is provided below, with some examples for Postgresql.
+The database type information is provided below, with some examples for PostgreSQL.

-For testing purposes, each of the DAOs and Repositores come with two methods: `createSchema` and `dropSchema`, which will use Slick to create and drop the tables.
+For testing purposes, each of the DAOs and Repositories come with two methods: `createSchema` and `dropSchema`, which will use Slick to create and drop the tables.

 #### `SlickCasInfoDAO`